VBitsHub/ALU_retrofeCustomCores/README.md

 - New script file added and removed all the [console].sh.
 It will automatically copy over the file defined in the conf file to make it easier to use.
 - If you are using CoinOPS next download the /retrofe/collections folder as well.
 For Arcadia 6 low spec (you do not need that folder), you just need to add the customlauncher per game.

+This is a collaborative port by several Atgames community members (Walknight, ShadowWarrior) including myself, plus several others.

 How to use:
 -----------------------------------------------------------------------------------------------------------------